 Intriguing traces have emerged from a past that turns out to be contemporary, ripe for a re-think today.
 Unique pieces that can step straight out of their museum showcases and into our contemporary homes.

-The prototype of the first item of modern furniture ever produced by Molteni&C, the chest of drawers designed by Werner Blaser in 1955, is available again in a limited and numbered edition of 100 pieces, made of avodiré wood just like the original.
-Never produced on an industrial scale, it won the Cantù “Prima mostra selettiva - Concorso internazionale del mobile”, a competition designed to re-qualify the image of Italian furniture making.
-The jury included Gio Ponti, Alvar Aalto, Romano Barocchi, Carlo De Carli and Finn Juhl.
+MHC.1 is a new edition of the prototype of the first modern piece of furniture made by Molteni&C, the chest of drawers designed by Werner Blaser.
+Thought it was never produced industrially, in 1955 it won first prize at the Cantù “Prima mostra selettiva - Concorso internazionale del mobile”, a competition designed to re-qualify the image of Italian furniture making.
+The jury was made up of Gio Ponti, Alvar Alto, Romano Barocchi, Carlo de Carli and Finn Juhl.
+The unusual joinery features a simple three-fork joint.

 “It was thought that architecture should be purely functional, with very little margin for decoration.
 But the Italian genius could not help but create architecture with a more human face, which we call the Latin touch”